What is the minimum auto insurance coverage that I have to sign up for?

 Keep in mind that minimum auto insurance coverage only covers damages you cause to other people and property during a collision.
 Your own medical expenses and vehicle damages may not be covered.
 You may need to pay out of pocket for these expenses as well.

-If you want the cheapest possible car insurance, and you understand the risks of cheap car insurance, then we encourage you to shop for minimum liability car insurance quotes online today.
 Remember to visit the Insurance Information Institute’s official website, III.org, to discover the minimum auto insurance coverage requirements in your state.
 Minimum liability requirements vary widely from state to state.
 Start shopping for car insurance in your area to discover which minimum auto insurance plan is right for you.

 Compare over 200 auto insurance companies at once!